 4. Diabetes Mellitus

-It is my professional opinion that the XXXX Hospital, through its agents, staff, apparent agents and employees deviated from the standard of care by:
+It is my professional opinion that the Hospital, through its agents, staff, apparent agents and employees deviated from the standard of care by:

 The comprehensive care plan must include measurable objectives and time tables to meet the resident’s medical, nursing, mental and psychological needs that are identified in the comprehensive nursing assessment.
 Similar treatment and care plan should be identified in the areas of fall risk management and fall prevention.

-The medical record demonstrates the failure to provide adequate, appropriate healthcare and supportive measures to protect Mr. XXXX from the development of falls complicated by fractures.
+The medical record demonstrates the failure to provide adequate, appropriate healthcare and supportive measures to protect Mr. Brad from the development of falls complicated by fractures.
 Standard of care requires and the purpose of the care plan is to ensure that:

 3. Failure to obtain the necessary, appropriate consultation such as occupational and physical therapy to assist in the prevention of falls with injuries.

-I have reviewed the medical treatment and expenses caused by the negligence of XXXX Hospital.
-I am prepared to review these medical treatments and associated expenses that are directly and proximately caused by the negligence of XXXX Hospital.
+I have reviewed the medical treatment and expenses caused by the negligence of Hospital.
+I am prepared to review these medical treatments and associated expenses that are directly and proximately caused by the negligence of Hospital.

-As a direct and proximal result of the injuries experienced as a result of the negligence of XXXX Hospital, Mr. XXXX continues to experience physical, behavioral, emotional and psychological disability as a result of the injuries he experienced from the fall that occurred and the associated left hip fracture that is documented.
+As a direct and proximal result of the injuries experienced as a result of the negligence of Hospital, Mr. Brad continues to experience physical, behavioral, emotional and psychological disability as a result of the injuries he experienced from the fall that occurred and the associated left hip fracture that is documented.

 I specifically reserve the right to add to, amend or subtract from this report as new evidence comes into discover or as new evidence or additional records become available or as my new opinions are formulated.
 This preliminary report based upon the available medical records in discover to date are not meant to be taken as full and complete documentation of the onions that I hold in this case.